 Japan, S. Korea to mend ties at summit amid regional threat

-The summit underscores their shared sense of urgency to form a united front on North Korea and China with their mutual ally, the United States.
+Japanese Prime Minister Fumio Kishida invited South Korean President Yoon Suk Yeol for a working visit following South Korea’s announcement of a local fund for Korean victims of wartime forced labor that will pay compensation the South Korean court judgment has demanded from Japanese companies.
+The two countries hope that it could restart regular bilateral visits, after a gap of more than a decade.

-Hours before Yoon departed for Tokyo, North Korea launched an intercontinental ballistic missile that landed in open waters off Japan’s northern island of Hokkaido.
-The launch was seen as a protest by the North of the summit and ongoing training between the U.S. and South Korean militaries.
+A North Korean missile launch early Thursday just before Yoon departed for Tokyo could increase momentum for he and Kishida to move their countries closer diplomatically.
+The intercontinental ballistic missile was launched on a steep trajectory to avoid land and fell into open waters off Japan’s northern island of Hokkaido.

-The missile launch could increase momentum for Tokyo and Seoul to move closer.
+Yoon arrived safely hours later for the summit that underscores the two nations’ shared sense of urgency to form a united front on North Korea and China with their mutual ally, the United States.

 “The peace and stability in the region are important for the region, and we must further strengthen cooperation among allies and like-minded countries,” Kishida said, referring to the missile launch.